matheuspavin/onAir/README.md

 - Store completed games in a JSON-based datastore
 - Retrieve a list of past completed games
 - Supports dynamic grid sizes (e.g., 3x3, 4x4, 5x5)
-- Optional: Play against an AI (powered by OpenAI)
+- Optional: Play against an AI (powered by OpenAI - requires a aditional key that should be added to .env)

 ---